 In June 2004, the Governmental Accounting Standards Board (GASB) approved a set of accounting standards applicable to "other postemployment benefits" (OPEBs) in its Governmental Accounting Standards Board Statement (GASBS) No. 43 and No. 45.
-32 For the first time, these standards required some measure of an OPEB liability to be displayed in the financial statements for governmental entities that are complying with generally accepted accounting principles (GAAP).
+For the first time, these standards required some measure of an OPEB liability to be displayed in the financial statements for governmental entities that are complying with GAAP.
 It also explicitly referenced actuarial standards.
 The portion of GASBS No. 45 relevant to pooled health plans is paragraph 13(a)(2) and associated footnotes: